ashish53552/riscv-simulator/README.md

 	Hrishikesh Pawar	2018MEB1241

 ### Phase 1
-	A simulator to execute a sequence of machine code instructions to mimic the basic data and conrol path of RISC-V ISA
+	A simulator to execute a sequence of machine code instructions to mimic the basic data and control path <br> of RISC-V ISA.

 ### Technology Stack
 	Python 3.6(for the development of the simulator)